 At Alphington Grammar School, we want to show our support for a cleaner, greener earth and for our ELC to be environmentally friendly.
-Children have access to water throughout the session whether it is from a water bottle, a cup provided by us, or the drink bubblers outside.
+Children have access to water throughout the session whether it is from a water bottle or in a cup provided by us.

-Nude Food or food without plastic wrapping is a fantastic opportunity to educate children about how their actions affects the environment and their health.
-Kindergarten's nation-wide are encouraging children to reduce packaging with extra plastic, wrappings with a single use or cling wraps.
+Nude Food or food without plastic wrapping is a fantastic opportunity to educate children about how their actions affect the environment and their health.
+Kindergartens nation-wide are encouraging children to reduce packaging with extra plastic, wrappings with a single use or cling wraps.
 Focusing on the positive message of 'a healthy body + a healthy planet', we want our children to be empowered to choose healthy, rubbish free food for their lunches and snacks.